Mon 24 Jun 19

 ENORI – a coalition of oystermen, local communities, the University of Essex, NGOs and the UK Government – have begun creating the habitat required for the mother oyster sanctuary, replenishing the estuary’s lost oysters.

 Recycled oyster and cockle shells and stones – known as cultch - have been laid onto the estuary floor, as oysters need a hard surface to grow on, which is not naturally found on the muddy estuary beds in Essex.
 This is followed by adult females or ‘mother oysters’ being laid, which, when conditions are right, will spawn in the coming weeks, initiating the first stages of the native oyster’s life cycle.

-Dr Tom Cameron, from the School of Biological Sciences, said: “This is a nationally unique project, as around many UK coastlines native oysters are close to extinction and none have stocks of this endangered oyster in the numbers that can still be found in Essex.
+Dr Tom Cameron, from the School of Life Sciences (formerly the School of Biological Sciences), said: “This is a nationally unique project, as around many UK coastlines native oysters are close to extinction and none have stocks of this endangered oyster in the numbers that can still be found in Essex.

 “Our research shows they provide benefits to local biodiversity, providing habitat for other species such as edible crab, but it also shows they are declining and need active management to recover the habitats they would have once had throughout the MCZ to allow their distribution and numbers to increase.”